Farne Islands Seal and Wreck Diving Weekend

 The Farne Islands are famous among scuba divers which is largely down to the population of around 4,500 Atlantic Grey Seals that call these rocky outcrops ‘home’.
 The seals are used to divers and love to interact with them, and are often referred to as the ‘puppies of the ocean’ due to their playful nature.

 We have chartered a spacious boat with room for 20 divers to kit up at once, with ample space to store all the diving gear.
-The 20 mile passage to the Island takes about 1 hour, so sit back and watch out for the dolphins, porpoises and seals.
+The 2-3 mile passage to the Island takes less than 1 hour, so sit back and watch out for the dolphins, porpoises and seals.

 Diving in and around the Farne Islands is a real feast for the senses.
 Numerous wrecks litter the seabed, and inquisitive grey seals come and say hello.
 Whether you prefer a shallow dive or are prepared to delve that little bit deeper, there’s something to suit everyone out at the Farne Islands.
 The Farnes consist of almost 30 small islands and rock outcrops lying between 2 and 4 miles off the Northumberland coast.
 They are split into two main groups separated by a stretch of water known as Staple Sound.